Strombeek-Bever

 Strombeek-Bever is a town with approximately 11,500 inhabitants in the municipality of Grimbergen, in the province of Flemish Brabant, Belgium.
 A suburb on the north side of Brussels, it is separated from Grimbergen proper by the R0 ring road around the city.
-It borders Laken to the south and the municipality of Vilvoorde to the east.
+It borders the Mutsaard neighbourhood of Laeken (within Brussels) to the south and the municipality of Vilvoorde to the east.

-The official language is Dutch (as everywhere in Flanders).
-Strombeek is home to a substantial minority of French-speakers.
+The official language of Strombeek-Bever is Dutch, as in the rest of Flanders.
+There is a substantial minority of French-speakers.